 - Payments for textbook can be made using debit, credit card or money order.

 - No cash or personal cheques are accepted.

-8. How can I get a transcript?
+8. How can I get a copy of my transcript?

 Transcripts can be ordered in advance and the cost is $10 for the first copy of a transcript, $2 for additional copies.
 It is the student's responsibility to forward their transcripts to the high institution they plan to attend.
 Please contact us to order a transcript.

 9. How can I obtain a Letter of Equivalency?

 If you have completed high school outside of Canada and require a Grade 12 Equivalency Letter please complete the form below.

 This evaluation of foreign high school transcripts is issued for employment purposes only.

 The cost is $75.00 payable by through our online payment system.